rails/rails/guides/source/testing.md

 text.
 Once the fields are filled in, "Create Article" is clicked on which will send a POST request to create the new article in the database.

-We will be redirected back to the the articles index page and there we assert that the text from the new article's title is on the articles index page.
+We will be redirected back to the articles index page and there we assert that the text from the new article's title is on the articles index page.

 #### Taking it further